Amin-Matola/SimpleBase/README.md

 --------------------------------------------------------------------------------
 Note: This project is welcoming changes from different support teams untill it gets its full-fledged developments.

-The documentation for the commands will be provided once the development is finished.
+The documentation for the commands and efficient usage will be provided once the development is finished.

 Kind Regards,